 When your brain stops sending signals that indicate sexual arousal, the hormonal response ends.
 Your arteries go back to their normal state and your penis returns to a flaccid state.

 Erectile dysfunction means something is standing in the way of your body’s natural process of getting and sustaining an erection.
-Usually, this is one of three things:
+There are many different causes of this but three of the most common are:

 - Your brain isn’t sending the right signals to your penis.
 Neurological disorders such as multiple sclerosis (MS), Alzheimer’s disease, and Parkinson’s disease can lead to ED by disrupting your brain’s ability to signal sexual arousal to your reproductive system.

 - The blood flow to your penis is inadequate.
-High blood pressure, heart disease, and high cholesterol can all affect blood flow to the penis, making erections difficult to achieve.
+High blood pressure, heart disease, high cholesterol and diabetes can all affect blood flow to the penis, making erections difficult to achieve.

 - Your erectile tissue is damaged.
-This can happen when a man has undergone radiation treatment for prostate cancer.
+This can happen when a man has undergone radiation treatment for prostate or bladder cancer.

 The first step in treating ED is identifying the cause of your difficulty getting or keeping an erection.
 Once a cause has been identified, you can get the help you need.
 Review our ED Treatments page to learn more about treatment options such as lifestyle changes, medication or a penile implant.